iainquayle/birch/construct.md

 access is done by pattern matching.

 ```
-match a
+match x
-| b: x -> x
+| A y -> y
-| d: x -> x
+| B y -> y
 ```

-or, for use in conditions, the is keyword will be used.
+or, for use in conditions, the is keyword will be used. (this isnt decided yet)

 ```
 if